Lewis-Trowbridge/COMP3016-Audio-Visualiser/README.md

 - MPG123: Convert MP3 data into PCM to be processed (changed from LAME)
 - KissFFT: Calculate frequencies from PCM data (changed from FFTW)
 - Doctest: Unit testing

+# Video
+The link is here: https://www.youtube.com/watch?v=nuM0bxKY09I

+Update: In the video it is stated that MinGW compilation does not work.
+This was true at the time of recording, but using the instructions above in the setup section should allow it to start working.